Cub Koda: Brownsville Station

 Koda formed Brownsville Station in Ann Arbor in 1969.
-The band originally consisted of Koda, drummer T. J. Cronley, bassist Tony Driggins, guitarist Mike Lutz.
+The band originally consisted of Koda, drummer T. J. Cronley, bassist Tony Driggins, and guitarist Mike Lutz.
 Brownsville Station began performing throughout the American Midwest before releasing their first album, No BS, in 1970.
 The 1973 single "Smokin' in the Boys Room" remains their best-known song.
 It went to number 3 on the Billboard Hot 100 chart, sold over two million copies, and was later a hit for Mötley Crüe.
 They continued to perform until disbanding in 1979.

 In the mid-1970s, Koda and Brownsville Station roadies created and recorded an intentionally inept oldies band named "King Uszniewicz and His Uszniewicztones" with Koda masquerading as frontman Ernie Uszniewicz on saxophone.
 The band recorded and pressed a 45 of "Surfin' School/Cry on My Shoulder" which was discreetly placed in Midwest thrift stores by members of Brownsville Station while on tour, creating the illusion amongst record collectors that the band had been real.
 The prank was furthered by four LPs released by Norton Records between 1989 and 2011, all of which feature a photo of the face of Koda's father George on the cover.